Colville National Forest

 Directions: From Newport, WA follow State Highway 20 north for 15 miles to the town of Usk.
 Cross the bridge over the Pend Oreille River on the east edge of town and follow the Kings Lake Road (County Road 3389) 4 miles to the junction of Forest Road 5030000 (Browns Lake).
 Travel north on 5030000 for 4 miles to the campground entrance.
 See map below.

-Open dates: Memorial Day to Labor Day, weather permitting.
-May open in mid May.
+Open dates: Friday before Memorial Day to Labor Day.

 For more information, visit the Forest Service website.